glukki/telegram-replies-only-bot/README.md

 This bot will remove chat messages that are not replies.

+Useful for when you have an open chat for channel comments, but want to keep conversations attached to posts.

 ### Setup

-Copy `wrangler.example.toml` template into `wrangler.toml` and replace placeholders:
+Make the `wrangler.toml` file out of `wrangler.example.toml` template, and replace placeholders:

 - `%%LOGS%%` - an id of KV to store error logs to
 - `%%SETTINGS%%` - an id of KV to read settings from